sarah-dennis/Stokes-Reynolds/README.md

 -- stokes_run.py: Run this file for the Stokes solver.

-I. Choose domain geometry (set Example and args, see stokes_examples.py for details)
+I. Set Example and args (see stokes_examples.py for details)

 	Example = stokes_examples.Logistic
 	H = 2        # inlet height